-When family and friends gather to celebrate the holidays this year, Columbia resident Paul Penn will savor the moments more than ever.
+When family and friends gather to celebrate the holidays, Columbia resident Paul Penn savors the moments more than ever.
 He already has received the ultimate gift — more time with his loved ones — and he doesn’t take it for granted.

 In July 2018, Penn was diagnosed with stage 4B anaplastic thyroid cancer — the rarest and most aggressive form of thyroid cancer.
 The average life expectancy after diagnosis is four to six months.
 Penn had to decide whether to try treatment at University of Missouri Health Care’s Ellis Fischel Cancer Center or let nature takes its course.